TheNumbat/rvk/README.md

 Alternatively, to start an rvk project from scratch, you can fork [rpp_example_project/rvk](https://github.com/TheNumbat/rpp_example_project/tree/rvk).

-## Build and Run Tests
+## Build

-To build rvk and run the tests, run the following commands:
+To build rvk on its own, run the following commands:

 ### Windows